Government Assistance Programs for First-time Home Buyers

 One of the biggest misconceptions that can hurt new home buyers is the belief they don’t need to bring money to closing.
 There are times when people think they’ll simply apply for a loan and be handed the keys without any other steps involved.
 Unfortunately, this is not the case.
 More often than not, you'll have to meet a requirement.
 So it is highly recommended that home buyers bring at least $1,000 to closing—and if possible, a bit extra to be safe.
 Access to saved money is essential when coming to the table.
 If the buyer is not aware of this fact, whoever assisted them failed to do their job.

 It's important to remember that expenses continue even after you receive the keys.
-Buyers may get themselves into trouble when they neglect to consider the additional expenses that home ownership entails.
+Buyers may get themselves into trouble when they neglect to consider the additional costs that home ownership entails.
 This may include landscaping, window coverings, and necessary repairs they didn’t previously notice.

 There is nothing more embarrassing than putting in an offer, then arriving at the mortgage company and finding out you don’t qualify after all.
 As a result, mortgage pre-approval is crucial.
 Don’t forget to stay within your price range and consider added expenses.